-Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss And Workout Plan
+Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss, And Workout Plan

 “It’s all organic, with the balance of very high-quality proteins and a lot of nutrient-dense food,” Anderson told People.
 “Everything is fresh.
 There’s nothing processed.”

-Lopez also avoids coffee and alcohol, and limits salt and sugar in her organic diet.
+Lopez also avoids coffee and alcohol and limits salt and sugar in her organic diet.
 Whatever she’s doing is obviously working, judging by Jennifer’s chiseled abs.

 Up and at ’em rise and shine… about to get in this workout in my new leggings…Thanks @niyamasol!!!! #gettingitin